The WWF is run at a local level by the following offices...

 - Setting strong standards for due diligence and engagement by financial institutions: Advocate for a robust design and implementation of the Corporate Sustainability Due Diligence Directive, and strengthening shareholders’ rights to promote more long-term corporate behaviour in the Shareholder Rights Directive.

-- Removing obstacles for consumers to invest sustainably: Push for a more ambitious legislative framework to provide people with access to proper information, advice, products, incentives and opportunities via the EU Retail Investment Strategy, Sustainable Finance Disclosure Regulation and other related policies.
+- Removing obstacles for consumers to invest sustainably: Push for a more ambitious legislative framework to provide people with access to adequate information, advice, products, incentives and opportunities via the EU Retail Investment Strategy, Sustainable Finance Disclosure Regulation and other related policies.

 - Retail lending: Advocate for a sustainable retail lending framework with clear definitions for green financial products, including loans and mortgages - notably by reviewing the Mortgage Credit Directive.
 Ensure the affordability and accessibility of these products for households, and encourage the development of tools that enhance both private and public finance for energy-efficient building renovations in the EU.